 - Magnesium: An essential mineral involved in muscle function that helps muscles to contract and relax.

-- Chloride: an electrolyte that helps your body regulate the level of fluids in your body.
+- Chloride: An electrolyte that helps your body regulate the levels of fluids in your body.
 Chloride’s role in fluid balance makes it especially important because dehydration can be a contributing factor to muscle cramps.

 A few years ago, researchers in the United Kingdom found that 300 mg of supplemental magnesium (as magnesium citrate) reduced nighttime or nocturnal leg cramps in individuals who suffered chronic leg cramps.
 Like magnesium, potassium is an electrolyte found in your muscles.
 In fact, when your muscles contract, they release potassium into the surrounding tissue.

-A third preventative measure, especially if you sweat in hot weather, exercise for long periods of time, or work in hot conditions, is to maintain adequate fluid intake.
-Dehydration can be life threatening, but did you know that mild dehydration reduces your blood volume, which, in turn, can reduce the supply of oxygen to your muscles?
+A third preventative measure, especially if you find yourself sweating in warm weather, exercising for long periods of time, or working in hot conditions, is to maintain adequate fluid intake.
+Most of us know that dehydration can cause serious complications.
+However, did you know that even mild dehydration reduces your blood volume, which, in turn, can reduce the supply of oxygen to your muscles?
 When the oxygen supply is reduced to the muscles, they can go into spasm.
-Be sure to drink plenty of water during the day interspersed with electrolytes.
+Be sure to drink plenty of water during the day interspersed with electrolytes to help prevent this muscle reaction.

-But don’t rely on sports drinks to prevent muscle cramps.
-Many sports drinks can contain as much sugar as fruit punch and usually only provide sodium and potassium.
+But don’t rely on typical sports drinks to prevent muscle cramps.
+Many sports drinks contain as much sugar as fruit punch and usually only provide sodium and potassium.
+The balance of different electrolytes is key for optimum health and hydration.

 If a cramp does occur, try stretching the affected muscles.
-For calf-muscle cramps, for instance, try stretching your calf muscle by pulling your toes towards your knees with the affected leg extended straight.
-Second, relax in a warm bath or take a hot shower (allowing water to hit the affected area) to help relax the muscle.
-Third, gently massage the affected area, being careful not to apply too much pressure.
-You can also apply an ice pack to the sore muscle to reduce pain and swelling.
+For example, in the case of calf-muscle cramps try pulling your toes towards your knees with the affected leg extended straight.
+Second, apply an ice pack to the sore muscle to reduce pain and swelling.
+After some time, you can relax in a warm bath or take a hot shower (allowing water to hit the affected area) to help relax the muscle.
 If the affected area still hurts, treat it like you would an injured muscle, which means resting the affected leg and avoiding any further muscle strain.

 Finally, if you have chronic or severe leg cramps, contact your doctor.
-It may be the sign of a more serious condition, so it’s important to check with your physician first.
+It may be a sign of a more serious condition, so it’s important to check-in with your physician.

 - Prevention Magazine.
 The Complete Book of Vitamins and Minerals, Rodale Press: New York, 1998, pp: 319-325.